kreauniv/comp308/source/fun.rst

                 (lookup-fundef name (rest fundefs)))))

-Given this, we need a procedure by which we can perform "β-reduction" on the function's definition expression, using the :rkt:`arg` part of the :rkt:`ApplyC` term.
+Given this, we need a procedure by which we can perform ":index:`β-reduction`" on the function's definition expression, using the :rkt:`arg` part of the :rkt:`ApplyC` term.

+.. index:: subst

 .. code-block:: racket